Party Rallying Grounds, Kongreßhalle, & Zeppelin Tribune in Nürnberg

 The Große Straße (Great Road) at the Reichsparteitagsgelände

 The American military used the Große Straße as a landing strip for planes after the war.
-Currently most of the Great Road is used as parking lot for the nearby modern conference center and sports stadium.
+Currently, most of the Great Road is used as a parking lot for the nearby modern conference center and sports stadium.

 The Zeppelin Tribune in Nuremberg